OWASP/www-project-vulnerable-web-applications-directory/offline.md

 ### Offline

-Click the triangle to the left of each entry to expand its details.
+Click the name or triangle to the left of each entry to expand its details.
 <p>
 <button id="expandButton" onclick="openAll()">Expand All +</button>